Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Discussion

 \section{Discussion}

-The current paper proposed a novel multivariate logistic regression framework to identify heteregenous treatment effects on multiple correlated outcome variables.
-When the sample size was large enough, the proposed regression models were able to reproduce average and conditional treatment differences accurately, and with more robustness against bias than posterior regression coefficients.
-The model could also make accurate superiority and inferiority decisions among subpopulations, and these decisions were more powerful than those obtained by a stratification approach.
-Under a priori sample size estimation, anticipated decision error rates were found, when the sample size was not too small.
-The illustration with the International Stroke Dataset demonstrated how modeling treatment heterogeneity could provide a more in-depth understanding of results beyond average treatment effects.
+The current paper proposed a novel Bayesian multivariate logistic regression framework for analysis and decision-making with multiple correlated dependent variables. { The framework is suitable to capture treatment heterogeneity among (groups of) patients that are distinguishable by observed covariate information (i.e., conditional average treatment effects) and to estimate overall treatment effects among the full population (i.e., average treatment effects) under a wide range of scenarios.
+In general, the proposed regression models were able to reproduce point estimates of average and conditional treatment differences correctly and resulted in decisions with anticipated error rates among the trial population and among subpopulations - as long as the sample was sufficiently large.
+Further, anticipated decision error rates were found under a priori sample size estimation for different correlation structures (namely negatively correlated, uncorrelated, and positively correlated dependent variables) and for two- and three-dimensional dependent variables.
+The illustration with the International Stroke Dataset demonstrated how conditional average treatment effects could provide a more in-depth understanding of results beyond average treatment effects.

+Compared to other approaches, the Bayesian multivariate logistic regression framework showed favorable properties.
+Decisions were more powerful than those obtained by multivariate stratified analysis when covariates were continuous, since they were based on information from the full sample rather than a subsample.
+Moreover, the Bayesian multivariate logistic regression model was more effective in targeting statistical power compared to multiple univariate logistic regression analyses when the correlation between dependent variables was non-zero.
+Whereas these effects were relatively subtle in the simulation study, the illustrative example in Section \ref{sss:samplesize_example} showcases that they are more prominent when correlations are further from zero. } {